jason-neal/eniric/README.md

     Radial velocity information content of M dwarf spectra in the near-infrared, Astronomy and Astrophysics, 586, A101

-It had a number of efficiency issues with convolution which were improved upo
+It had a number of efficiency issues with convolution which were improved upon

-## Bugs:
-A number of bugs were found when adapting this code.
-Mainly affecting the condition involving telluric line masking.
-This alters the RV in this column, sometimes significantly.
-This, however, does **NOT** alter the conclusions in the published paper.
-A corrected table will be included in an upcomming publication Neal et. al. 2018 (in prep.).

-n.
-The largest were
-    1) Use numpy mapping slicing instead of comprehension lists.  (~>250 times faster)
-    2) Use `Joblib` to parallelize the convolutions.
-    3) Caching results to avoid repeating the same convolutions.

-In addressing 1) the convolution speed for a particular test case went from `1hour 22 minutes` down to `27 seconds`.